VeronaLa/testnets-1/README.md

 # Testnets

-This repo contains genesis files for the [Evmos](https://github.com/tharsis/evmos) Testnets.
+This repo contain genesis files for the [Evmos](https://github.com/tharsis/evmos) Testnets.

 The latest testnet is [Olympus Mons](./olympus_mons).
 You can find a list of [seeds](https://docs.tendermint.com/master/tendermint-core/using-tendermint.html#seed) and [peers](https://docs.tendermint.com/master/tendermint-core/using-tendermint.html#persistent-peer) to connect to in the respective directory.